jasongraham/blog/source/_posts/2013-08-19-dear-jason.markdown

 Greetings fellow J-Dog!
 There [truly aren't enough Jasons in the world][name popularity], so it's always a pleasure to meet another.

-I apologize for not getting back to you sooner, I've been working to remove a family of ferrets from my email server.
+I apologize for not getting back to you sooner.
+I've been working to remove a family of ferrets from my email server.
 They caused quite a mess.
 I had to replace my RAMs and reinstall my internet from floppy!
 One thing's for sure, I won't be using frozen beef packages as extra heat sinks on my overclocked